mfem/web/src/tutorial/meshvis.md

 First, we will demonstrate the common steps necessary for generating high-quality meshes in [Gmsh](https://gmsh.info/) and [Cubit](https://cubit.sandia.gov/) and how to use them in finite element simulations with MFEM.

 Gmsh is an open-source, freely available mesh generation tool with built-in computer-aided design (CAD) functionality and a postprocessor.
 The input to Gmsh can be a simple text file that provides a description of the geometry of the finite element model.
 The geometry can be generated using the Gmsh graphical user interface (GUI), simple text editors such as Vi/Vim/Emacs, or using more sophisticated CAD tools such as SolidWorks or Autocad.
 CAD models in IGES or STEP formats can be imported by the CAD engine of Gmsh, meshed, and prepared as inputs to the MFEM examples.
 Here, however, we focus on simpler examples showing the process of generating meshes suitable for MFEM and not on the actual geometry.

 Many examples together with documentation on the input syntax can be found at the [Gmsh website](https://gmsh.info/).
 Users familiar with Gmsh can skip the first steps and [download](cross_heat.geo) already prepared geometries for meshing.
 If Gmsh is not installed on your local machine, please download it and follow the installation [instructions](https://gmsh.info/).

-We will start with the definitions of a cube with edge length L=1 and two cylinders with a radius L/10 and heights equal to L. The following snippets define the above objects, and a screenshot of the GUI of GMSH with the generated objects is shown below.
+We will start with the definitions of a cube with edge length L=1 and two cylinders with a radius L/10 and heights equal to L. The following snippets define the above objects, and a screenshot of the GUI of Gmsh with the generated objects is shown below.

 ```diff
 SetFactory("OpenCASCADE");

 Mesh.Algorithm = 6;
 Mesh.CharacteristicLengthMin = 0.1;
 Mesh.CharacteristicLengthMax = 0.1;